 Once you have this setup, another thing you want to dig into is understanding your user flow.
-Thankfully, Google Analytics has a handy user flow tool you can use to map out which page go to next after landing on your site.
+Thankfully, Google Analytics has a handy user flow tool to map out which page to go to after landing on your site.

 The User Flow tool helps you see where a user is coming from, what page they go to next, and where they exit your site.
 With this insight, you can uncover new conversion points or optimize existing ones to boost conversion on your website.

 Social media is like the modern village square (or town hall, if you like).
 As you know, spending several hours creating content doesn’t make sense, and nobody reads it.

 Here’s where having a solid social media game plan comes in handy.
 While you wait for your SEO efforts to kick in, use social media to get started.

 With a bit of effort and being strategic, you can actually drive a ton of traffic to your website using social media.

 But first, you will have to figure out which platforms your ideal reader spends the most time on.
 Then open an account on those platforms, brand your profile to be consistent with your brand, and start sharing your content.